+The user has to make sure that, the operating system hosting the server supports the protocol used for sharing the lock file.
 The LockFile and the directory containing the LockFile should have read/write permissions set.
-On Operating Systems other than Windows, one can verify the permissions using the Is -I command.
-Once the LockFile is shared with read/write permissions, it should now be made accessible on the machines hosting the servers.
+On Operating Systems other than Windows, one can verify the permissions using the ls -I command.